 As we know, it is unlawful for Australians to drive a motor vehicle on a road across the country without holding a driver’s licence, for that reason the company requires its drivers to have it.

-For people who already have a full or unrestricted driver’s licence, this is certainly not a problem, but what about delivery drivers with Learner (L), Provisional P1 (commonly known as Reds), Provisional P2 (often called Greens) plate, are they eligible to deliver with this platform?
+For people who already have a full or unrestricted driver’s licence, this is certainly not a problem, but what about delivery drivers with Learner (L), Provisional P1 (Red P-plate) or P2 (Green P-plate).
+Are they eligible to deliver with these delivery platforms?

-Those licence conditions apply for novice drivers and have some restrictions such as speed restrictions, vehicle types and laws against using a mobile phone while on the road.
+Those licence conditions apply to novice drivers and have some restrictions such as speed restrictions, vehicle types and laws against using a mobile phone while on the road.

-Due to these restrictions, there are companies that have decided to refuse this kind of licence condition, but there are also several companies that still allow their applicants to use a provisional licence when registering as a delivery driver on their platform.
+Due to these restrictions, some companies have decided to refuse this kind of licence condition, but several on-demand delivery platforms still allow their delivery drivers to use their Ps or P plates while delivering.

 However, according to our findings, Uber is the most stringent company when it comes to licence requirements compared to competitors.
-This may be related to the high interest of the new delivery person who prefers to join their platform.
+The reason they implement this is because it creates a positive user experience and builds trust between the platform and customers.

 This is certainly a disappointment for Australians who want to be able to immediately earn additional income by becoming an Uber delivery person.
 As we know we need up to three years on a provisional licence before we can apply for the full one.